Debunking the Arguments of PseudoSkeptics and Debunkers

 As

-I became more educated and informed of the evidence for different types of
+I became more educated and informed of the evidence for different types

-paranormal phenomena, I presented this to skeptics both on message boards and
+paranormal phenomena, I presented this to skeptics both on message

 internet newsgroups.
 What resulted was

-an endless charade of arguments on both sides, with each side bringing up facts
+an endless charade of arguments on both sides, with each side bringing

 that support their side while denying the facts of the other side.
 This is typical of debates in general, no

-doubt, but since there were so many types of paranormal phenomena, the topic
+doubt, but since there were so many types of paranormal phenomena, the

 range was broad and diverse enough to make continuous and interesting